Updated on November 14, 2022

 When compared to long-standing languages like Python and PHP, C# is a young addition to the programming family at nearly twenty years old.
 The language was developed in the year 2000 by Microsoft’s Anders Hejlsberg, a Danish software engineer with a history for popular creations.
 Anders has taken part in the creation of a handful of dependable programming tools and languages, including Microsoft’s TypeScript and Delphi, a suitable replacement for Turbo Pascal.

-In recent years, C# has also made a consistent appearance in the top ten programming languages in the TIOBE Index, a report that pulls its data from a compilation of popular search engines including Google, YouTube and Bing.
+C# has also made a consistent appearance in the top ten programming languages in the TIOBE Index, a report that pulls its data from a compilation of popular search engines including Google, YouTube and Bing.

 In the beginning, C# was originally titled COOL, a clever acronym that stood for “C-like Object Oriented Language.”
 Unfortunately, Microsoft was unable to hang onto the fun name for reasons having to do with trademark law.